Master’s Degrees in Forest Resources Production & Management

 There are 2 colleges that offer a master’s degree in forest resources production and management.
 Learn more about the most popular 2 below:

 Virginia Tech tops the list of the most popular school in the U.S. for forest resources production and management majors who are seeking their master's degree.
 Roughly 37,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $12,698 per year, while in-state graduate students, on average, pay $15,234 per year.
+The average in-state tuition for full-time undergraduates is $12,104 per year, while in-state graduate students, on average, pay $14,521 per year.
 During the most recent year for which we have data, 14 people received their master's degree in forest resources production and management from Virginia Tech.
+About 58% of this group were women, and 16% were students from an underrepresented racial-ethnic group.

 Explore Major by State